 Forget about your period with Casco Cup.
 Engineered by female athletes, the Casco Cup offers up to 12 hours of odorless protection.
-Our FDA-registered, leak-resistant design comes in three comfortable sizes.
+Our leak-resistant design comes in three comfortable sizes.

 Going somewhere?
 The Casco Cup comes with a purse-tested, easy-to-clean case that's perfect for your suitcase or medicine cabinet.

 Take our menstrual cup quiz to discover your size.

 We recommend the Mini for menstruators under 18 or anyone with a low cervix.
 The Size 1 is our generic size, great for almost anyone who hasn't given birth.
 The Size 2 is our larger size, ideal for mothers.

 Not sure how high your cervix is?
 Check out our guide on how deep Is the cervix to find out how to measure yours.

 - 1 Casco Cup (Size 1, 2, or Mini)